Netflix’s $72 billion bid for Warner Bros. reshapes the streaming power map

-By December 17, WBD’s board publicly recommended shareholders reject Paramount’s tender offer and disclosed new deal frictions and costs—including a $2.8 billion termination fee that could be triggered by switching paths—while Netflix said it had submitted its Hart–Scott–Rodino filing and was engaging U.S. and EU competition authorities.
-Political scrutiny also broadened, with Sen. Tim Scott urging DOJ and FTC leaders to conduct a rigorous antitrust review and consider blocking litigation.
-Separately, new reports on December 18 indicated shareholder-driven outreach to hedge fund Standard General about investing in or buying parts of WBD’s networks (including CNN), underscoring how the Discovery Global carve-out itself is becoming a parallel deal arena.
+By December 17, WBD's board urged shareholders to reject Paramount and disclosed deal costs, including a $2.8 billion termination fee—while Netflix submitted its Hart–Scott–Rodino filing and engaged U.S. and EU authorities.
+Political scrutiny also broadened, with Sen. Tim Scott urging DOJ and FTC leaders to conduct a rigorous antitrust review and consider blocking the deal.
+Separately, new reports on December 18 indicated shareholder-driven outreach to hedge fund Standard General about investing in or buying WBD's Discovery Global networks, including CNN.

 Cash-and-stock consideration for WBD’s studios and streaming assets (HBO/HBO Max/Max), valued at $27.75 per share for the sold business after the Discovery Global separation.